 We’re now catching up with a fast-evolving threat landscape, with tools and organization that in many ways stem from a 2015 point of view.
 SLSA has been considered a solution that needs no more afterthought, but we’re now seeing hard proof that it does what it always claimed to do: show provenance around the pipeline that built the artefact, not the integrity of that pipeline, even if that was always a (faulty) assumption.234

-This was the first documented case of malicious npm packages carrying valid SLSA Build Level 3 provenance.4 It will not be the last.
-If the cryptography is holding and the consumer is still being compromised, the question is what exactly the cryptography was signing.
+This was the first documented case of malicious npm packages carrying valid SLSA Build Level 3 provenance.4 If the cryptography is holding and the consumer is still being compromised, the question is what the cryptography is actually signing.
 The answer is three other primitives that had drifted out of their design envelopes first.

 What each primitive was supposed to do